darenkeck-dev/docs/complexity-post/managing_complexity.md

 }
 ```

 In our 'Hello World' example, we find the `String` and `boolean` primitive types.
 Classes can also be assigned to parameters, e.g. `SubFolder.MyCustomClass`.
 Modelica has multiple implicit strategies for finding type definitions.
 For example, `SubFolder.MyCustomClass` could imply that `MyCustomClass` is defined in a file located at `./SubFolder/MyCustomClass.mo`.
 The parser implements these rules, finds the appropriate file, and parses the definition into the dictionary.
+This dictionary can be easily serialized into a single file, with the previous file tree being flattened into keys, e.g. `./SubFolder/MyCustomClass.mo` becomes `SubFolder.MyCustomClass`.

 ### Creating a Tree Representation: Making Relations Explicit